My writing life

 More of my loves

 Do you think that what you love gives clues about who you are?
 I suspect so.
 Here are some of my loves: popcorn, books, old movies, more books, power walking, a few more books, crime shows, hatha yoga, foreign films, and add more books and rain that pelts kelly-green plants outside my window while I read books, and coffee my husband brews at home.
 I adore my daughter and son-in-law, both talented artists, and my step-daughter who lovingly care takes animals.
 With my husband, Dr. Hoyt L. Edge—the love of my life—a Professor Emeritus of Philosophy at Rollins College, I enjoy traveling, which keeps me open-minded and ready for anything.
-Hoyt and I live in Florida near our family, friends, and our beloved grand-dog, Lou.
+Hoyt and I live in Florida near our family and friends.